 Each of these 3 hosting companies offers multiple levels of plans.
-I picked the second to lowest for GoDaddy as it is most comparable to the other two companies starter plans.
 All of the plans are for 1 website, and the prices don’t reflect any starter offers or yearly plan discounts.

 GoDaddy has recently been doing a big push towards WordPress.
 More than half of their new sites are WP and they are making a lot of changes behind the scenes towards that end.

-With GoDaddy’s managed plans, I’ve seen dashboard upgrades, some new feature roll outs, and they are actually doing some server maintenance.
+With GoDaddy’s managed WP plans, I’ve seen dashboard upgrades, some new feature rollouts, and they are actually doing some server maintenance.

 Flywheel has a very easy to use interface, and has rolled out a few enhancements to it, but nothing that would make you completely relearn it.
 They are putting a lot of investment into more customer service and improving the development experience.

-WP Engine was the first to come out with managed WP hosting and it shows.
-Their dashboard has had almost no changes in the past year, and they invest their money on hardware and customer service.
-You do pay more, but you are getting better customer service for it.
+WP Engine was the first to come out with managed WP hosting and they are riding on their laurels.
+Their dashboard has had almost no changes in the past year, they’ve increased their fees and significantly decreased their support.

 1 Click Staging & Local